 (Note – SBH – I find the information on the brickworks at Aberhill, Denbeath, Methil and Wemyss very confusing with regards names and locations that seem to swap and move!
 If anyone can clarify the situation for me or point out information that is perhaps listed wrongly against a particular brickworks then please get in touch.)

-Denbeath Brickworks were built to use the Wellesley Colliery spoil heaps and this was owned by thet were owned by the Wemyss family.
+Denbeath Brickworks were built to use the Wellesley Colliery spoil heaps and this was owned by the Wemyss family.

 April 1885 – A brickworks was established by Mr Wemyss on the shore at Denbeath.
 Initially, clay from the dock excavation was used, then from clay pits established close by on what was later the route of the estate railway.